samuelsamuraj/AI-Layouts-for-Yootheme-Pro/README.md

 - ✅ Security headers
 - ✅ Error logging and monitoring

+## GitHub Actions Automation

+The included `.github/workflows/release.yml` will:
+- Trigger on tag pushes (`v*`)
+- Install dependencies
+- Create properly structured ZIP
+- Publish release with ZIP attachment
+- Generate release notes

+**Note**: Since this is a public repository, no authentication is required for the workflow.

 ## Requirements

 - WordPress 6.0+
 - PHP 7.4+
 - OpenAI API key
 - `edit_theme_options` capability
+- Internet access for GitHub updates

 ## Changelog